 Research shows good communication throughout the recover at work process is critical to achieving a successful outcome.
-If a breakdown in communication occurs or you foresee a risk to your worker recovering at work, think about requesting help as soon as possible either by discussing your concerns with your insurer or contacting our customer service centre on 13 10 50.
+If a breakdown in communication occurs or you foresee a risk to your worker recovering at work, consider requesting help as soon as possible.
+You can do this either by discussing your concerns with your insurer or contacting our Customer Service Centre on 13 10 50.

 Sometimes the actions and behaviours of co-workers can have a negative impact on a worker’s recovery at work.
 It is important to manage expectations by keeping co-workers informed while maintaining confidentiality and putting appropriate measures in place to prevent and manage unhelpful and inappropriate behaviours.

-When addressing these issues it is crucial you remain supportive.
-We recommend you advise your worker to discuss their concerns about the impact of their duties on their pain with their doctor.
+When addressing these issues, it is crucial you remain supportive.
+Advise your worker to discuss their concerns about the impact of their duties on their pain with their doctor.
 You can also seek assistance from an approved workplace rehabilitation provider.

 Step 4: Developing your worker's plan

 Tailored planning is essential to a successful work outcome for both you and your worker.

 Recover at work involves adjusting your worker’s duties to match their capacity for work.
 It can be a gradual process where your worker returns to modified duties or reduced hours to accommodate their injury.